In This Article

 Let’s highlight why wearing Birkenstocks may be a bad idea in your particular case:

-• While there are some zero-drop sandals in the Birkenstock collection, many models offered by retailers come with elevated heels.
+- While some zero-drop sandals exist within the Birkenstock collection, many models available from retailers feature elevated heels.

-• Their footbeds are orthotic, but that doesn’t relate to the available palette of shoe widths.
-Without natural toe splay, you will increase the risk of unnatural toe bends, including mallet and hammer toe conditions development.
+- Their footbeds are orthotic, but this doesn’t address the limited range of shoe widths.
+Without natural toe splay, you increase the risk of developing conditions like mallet and hammer toes.

 Final Thoughts